Counselling for couples

 Couples counselling offers you both an opportunity to explore your relationship in a neutral space, think about what you would like to change, and help you begin to move forward.

-Relationships are an integral part of our lives and all relationships go through challenging times.
-Relationships, like people, can change over time - evolving, adapting, and sometimes becoming tense or strained as we grow as individuals.
+There are more pressures than ever on our couple relationships and we all go through challenging times.
+Relationships, like people, can change at different points in our lives - evolving, adapting, and sometimes becoming tense or strained as we grow as individuals.

-Perhaps your relationship is going through a difficult time - you and your partner might have heated arguments, or are wondering what happened to the spark and connection you used to share?
-Maybe you feel stuck in a relationship that’s not working but not sure if you want to separate?
+Perhaps your relationship is going through a difficult time - you and your partner might have heated arguments, or are struggling with infidelity or betrayal.
+This might be affecting your sense of yourself, as well as changing the way you see your partner and the relationship.
+Maybe you feel stuck in a relationship that’s not working but are not sure if you want to separate?

 Counselling can help, whatever your situation.